What You Need to Know About Treating a Broken Femur

 • Changes in the color and temperature of the leg and foot

-• Inability to put weight bear or move the extremity
+• Inability to bear weight or move the extremity

 Diagnosis